 When the judges affirmed the county court’s decision, the company appealed to the U.S. Supreme Court, asking the justices to interpret the Fifth Amendment with the Fourteenth Amendment’s due process clause.

-The Court it ruled that the states must abide by the Fifth Amendment’s commands regarding government seizure of private property for a public purpose.
+The Court ruled that the states must abide by the Fifth Amendment’s commands regarding government seizure of private property for a public purpose.

 Maxwell v.
 Dow (1900)